zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_WITH_VPP_UPF.md

 For the moment, `FQDN` shall be set to `no`.

-As a first-timer, we recommend that you first deploy without any PCAP capture:
+As a first-timer, we recommend that you first deploy without any PCAP capture.
+We also recommend no capture if you plan to run your CN5G deployment for a long time.

 ``` console
 docker-compose-host $: python3 ./core-network.py --type start-basic-vpp --fqdn no --scenario 1
 ```

 For CI purposes, we are deploying with an automated PCAP capture on the docker networks.

+**REMEMBER: if you are planning to run your CN5G deployment for a long time, the PCAP file can become huge!**

 ``` shell
 docker-compose-host $: python3 ./core-network.py --type start-basic-vpp --fqdn no --scenario 1 --capture /tmp/oai/vpp-upf-gnbsim/vpp-upf-gnbsim.pcap